 - Safeguarding and Child Protection Policy

-- Relationships Policy
+- Behaviour Policy

-- Anti-Bullying Policy: Pupils
+- Anti-Bullying Policy

 - E-safety Policy

-- PSHE Policy

-- SEND and Inclusion Policy
+- SEND/Inclusion Policy

-- Equal Opportunities Policy - Confidentiality Policy
+- Equal Opportunities Policy

-3.Roles and responsibilities
+3. Roles and responsibilities

-- 3.1 The governing board is responsible for: - Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Evaluating the quality of provision through regular and effective self-evaluation. - Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - Ensuring that appropriate parental consultation is carried out and providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Ensuring the religious ethos of the school is maintained and developed through the subjects. - 3.2 The headteacher is responsible for: - The overall implementation of this policy. - Ensuring staff are suitably trained to deliver the subjects. - Ensuring that parents are fully informed of this policy. - Reviewing requests from parents to withdraw their children from the subjects. - Discussing requests for withdrawal with parents. - Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - Reporting to the governing board on the effectiveness of this policy. - Reviewing this policy on an annual basis. - 3.3 The relationships, sex and health education subject leader is responsible for: - Overseeing the delivery of the subjects. - Ensuring the subjects are age-appropriate and high-quality. - Ensuring teachers are provided with adequate resources to support teaching of the subjects. - Ensuring the school meets its statutory requirements in relation to the relationships, sex and health curriculum. - Ensuring the relationships, sex and health curriculum is inclusive and accessible for all pupils. - Working with other subject leaders to ensure the relationships, sex and health curriculum complements, but does not duplicate, the content covered in the national curriculum. - Monitoring and evaluating the effectiveness of the subjects and providing reports to the headteacher. - 3.4 The appropriate teachers are responsible for:
+3.1 The local governing board is responsible for:

+- Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Evaluating the quality of provision through regular and effective selfevaluation. - Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Ensuring the religious ethos of the school is maintained and developed through the subjects.

+3.2 The headteacher is responsible for:

+- The overall implementation of this policy. - Ensuring staff are suitably trained to deliver the subjects. - Ensuring that parents are fully informed of this policy. - Reviewing requests from parents to withdraw their children from the subjects. - Discussing requests for withdrawal with parents. - Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - Reporting to the governing board on the effectiveness of this policy.

+Reviewing this policy on an annual basis.

+3.3 The relationships, sex and health education subject leader is responsible for:

+- Overseeing the delivery of the subjects. - Ensuring the subjects are age-appropriate and high-quality. - Ensuring teachers are provided with adequate resources to support teaching of the subjects. - Ensuring the school meets its statutory requirements in relation to the relationships, sex and health curriculum. - Ensuring the relationships, sex and health curriculum is inclusive and accessible for all pupils. - Working with other subject leaders to ensure the relationships, sex and health curriculum complements, but does not duplicate, the content covered in the national curriculum. - Monitoring and evaluating the effectiveness of the subjects and providing reports to the headteacher.

+3.4 The appropriate teachers are responsible for: